 Although mildew blockers work only temporarily, applying one will give you a temporary leg up in what amount to a continuous battle.
 According to Practical Sailor, one that works reasonably well is 3M’s Marine Mildew Block.

 Reduce Moisture with Calcium Chloride Crystals

-Star brite, DampRid and MaryKate all offer systems that employ calcium chloride crystals to remove moisture from the air.
+Star brite, DampRid and MaryKate all make dehumidifiers that use calcium chloride crystals to remove moisture from the air.
 In some cases, the moisture gets deposited into a reservoir, as with DampRid’s Easy-Fill Moisture Absorber or the No Damp Ultra Dome by Star brite.
 These systems are effective, but are prone to spillage unless emptied on time.
 A better choice for hanging lockers and areas underneath settees and berthing areas are DampRid’s Moisture Absorbing Sachets or MaryKate’s Moisture Control Bag, both of which retain the condensed water in a bag or pouch.

 Propane and Diesel Cabin Heaters and Stoves

 This direct vent mounted propane heater isolates combustion air and produces dry heat.

 Many boats are equipped with a propane or diesel cabin heater or stove.
 Unfortunately, these appliances can increase cabin humidity, because the principal by-products of combustion are carbon monoxide and water, some of which, in the case of most heaters and nearly all stoves ends up in the cabin, where the water will tend to condense against cool interior surfaces— which can result in the formation of mold and mildew.